8 Ways to Reduce Gas and Farting

 Which gases are present in the body will contribute to the smell of an individual’s farts.
 Many of you who do not believe you fart at least 14 times a day, likely experience the odorless farts caused by 99% of the gases produced in your intestines.
 Those less fortunate experience foul smelling flatulence resulting from the 1% of gas with all too common aromas.

-A combination of specific sulfur-related compounds produced in the intestines contribute to the odor of your passing gas.
-These sulfur containing compounds is characteristic of cruciferous vegetables.
+A combination of specific sulfur-related compounds produced in the intestines contributes to the odor of your passing gas.
+These sulfur containing compounds are characteristic of cruciferous vegetables.
 These three compounds include: (2, 3, 17)

 1. Methanethiol: Methanethiol is one of the worst contributors to smelly farts.
 This stench is comparable to decomposing vegetables and is naturally released from the digestion of blood in red meats.
 This cabbage scented compound is naturally present in blood and the human brain.